 That’s gonna’ do it

 I don’t have to tell you that the mood and anxiety disorders are tiring.
-And it’s brutal that the sedation that often accompanies med remedies makes matters worse.
+And the sedation that often accompanies med remedies is cruel piling on.

 As with any other side effect we’ve had to deal with, there are options.
 It’s such a drag that we have to find them and put them into practice; however, well, we do.